What's legal in Alberta?

 Is there a difference when using edibles from other methods of consumption?

 Yes.
-Because absorption of cannabis is much slower when it is swallowed or eaten, it can be more unpredictable than smoking it.
+Because absorption into the blood stream of cannabis is much slower when it is swallowed or eaten, it can be more unpredictable than smoking it.

 Should you mix cannabis and alcohol?